Waverly Township, Pennsylvania: History

 Originally a village in the original Abington Township, Abington Center was founded in the late 18th century by settlers from Connecticut, along the Warriors' Path.
 In 1854, it was incorporated as a borough named Waverly after Sir Walter Scott's novel of the same name, popular at that time.
 It was renamed because there was another municipality named Abington located near Philadelphia.
 The borough, located within Lackawanna County, gave up its charter in 1919 due to the high cost of upgrading its main street to a state highway, and became Abington Township.

-Due to confusion between the Montgomery County township and Lacakwanna County's North, South, and West Abington townships, township officials set up a ballot initiative to rename the municipality to Waverly based on one of its former names.
+Due to confusion between the Montgomery County township and Lackawanna County's North, South, and West Abington townships, township officials set up a ballot initiative to rename the municipality to Waverly based on one of its former names.
 On November 2, 2010, voters in the township overwhelmingly voted to change the township's name to Waverly Township, with 706 voting for the change and 115 against.
 The name change officially took place on January 1, 2011.
 The Waverly Historic District was added to the National Register of Historic Places in 2004.